 Until recently, occupational therapists have been unable to initiate the OASIS in any situation.
 However, the Centers for Medicare and Medicaid Services (CMS) issued changes to the rules under the Public Health Emergency (PHE).

 Under the COVID-19 PHE, CMS issued a special rule allowing occupational therapists, physical therapists, and speech language pathologists could initiate the OASIS Start of care for Medicare Part A patients in ALL cases.
 This rule will expire when the PHE ends.
 This rule intends to help relieve some of the responsibility on nurses.

-This legislation requires CMS to develop a permanent rule change to allow OTs to initiate and complete the comprehensive start of care assessment in therapy-only cases.
-Therefore, skilled nursing is not on the home health order.
-Before the PHE, physical therapists and speech-language pathologists were also only able to initiate the OASIS in therapy-only cases.
+This legislation required CMS to develop a permanent rule change to allow OTs to initiate and complete the comprehensive start of care assessment in therapy-only cases.
+Therapy-only cases are when skilled nursing is not included on the initial home health order.

 In June 2021, CMS released the proposed rule change to allow OTs to initiate the OASIS in therapy-only cases permanently and the final rule was released in November of 2021.
 The new law will be implemented on January 1, 2022.
 So, once the PHE ends, this law will permanently be in effect.

 Some agencies are hesitant to allow OTs to initiate the OASIS due to the rule change being temporary.
-This hesitance continues due to concerns there may be a gap between the end of the PHE and the start of this rule.
+This hesitance was primarily due to concerns there may be a gap between the end of the PHE and the start of this rule.
 However, we now know there will not be any gap between the end of the PHE and the start of the new law.
 The PHE is currently extended through mid-January 2022 but may last until next summer.

 Advocating for occupational therapists to initiate the OASIS

 Occupational therapy practitioners must take it upon themselves to educate home health agencies of the change in regulation.
 Keep in mind you may need to speak to multiple people and make multiple attempts before having success.

 Tips for educating your employer: